7.4 Corrective Action and Progressive Discipline

 5. Monitor follow-up and document whether performance or conduct improves.

 Corrective action should preserve dignity where possible.
 Public shaming, inconsistent punishment, and vague warnings create avoidable employee relations risk.
-A disciplined HR process can hold employees accountable while still supporting fair treatment, compliance, and operational performance.
+A disciplined process holds employees accountable while supporting fair treatment, compliance, and operational performance — and it leaves a record that a neutral reviewer can follow from the first warning to the final decision.

 Test Your Knowledge

-Which factor most strongly supports skipping early progressive discipline steps?
+Which factor most strongly supports skipping the early steps of progressive discipline?

 A